jaredpalmer/razzle/packages/razzle/README.md

 ## Getting help

 If you get stuck, check out Razzle's [GitHub Discussions](https://github.com/jaredpalmer/razzle/discussions).
-In addition, #razzle-afterjs on [Formium Community Discord Server](https://discord.gg/pJSg287) is a great way to get help quickly too.
+In addition, #razzle-afterjs on the [Formium Community Discord Server](https://discord.gg/pJSg287) is a great way to get help quickly too.

 ## Inspiration